paradigm-lab/Frontend/JavaScript/README.md

 	* Returns the class name(s) of an element, as a DOMTokenList object.
 	* Useful to add, remove and toggle CSS classes on an element.
 	* classList property is read-only

+# Events
+	* Actions that happen on a web page you are programming
+	* Events make web pages more interactive and dynamic